jpopxfile/wifispot_api/readme.md

 1. Returns n nearest wifispots in Japan, from provided x (longitude) and y (latitude) coordinates
 2. Returns n matches in name/address of wifispots in Japan matching provided keyword

-For both, the count and language(Japanese/English can be specified).
+For both, the count and language(Japanese/English) can be specified.

 #JSON API